 It’s been a while since my last blog post.
-Between work, school (working on a second master’s degree in cyber security), and just “life” in general, I haven’t been that motivated to post anything as of late.
+Between work, school and just “life” in general, I haven’t been that motivated to post anything as of late.
 I do need to get back in the swing of things.

 First, I think there are reasons to believe that Christianity and the Christian worldview are true.
 Second, I think there are reasons to believe that other world views (atheism, naturalism, and other religious belief systems) are not true.
 I may not have an answer to all the possible questions that someone may raise (or I myself may have) about Christianity; but by-in-large, there is very strong evidence that shows that the Christian worldview is the best explanation of how the world really is.
 By contrast, there are equally strong reasons to believe that other world views are inadequate to account for our common sense observations of how the world really is.